The Middle Way between Total Control and Total Apathy

 My question is more philosophical.
 In the beginning of your lecture you said that one of the causes of our suffering is irrationality.
 Do you think a human being can become perfectly rational?

-I said one the causes of suffering was irrationality.
+One of the causes of suffering is irrationality.
 Do I believe that human beings could become perfectly rational?
 Well, first of all, being rational does not mean having no emotions.
 Being rational means that our way of thinking is valid, our way of understanding is valid.
 So for instance, it is irrational to think that I am the only one in the world who has this problem.
 That is irrational.
 That does not make any sense.
 And so when we are rational about it, when we realize that many people have the same problem, then that allows us to feel compassion, love, and sympathy for them.

 A lot of our thinking, of course, is irrational.
 That is because we do not really train ourselves to analyze: How am I thinking?
 Is this correct or an incorrect way of thinking?
 But with training, I think it is possible to correct our thinking.
 This is what we do in meditation.
 We analyze our feelings.
 For example, maybe I feel upset.
 I would review what happened during the day, and I might realize that I was upset about this or about that.
 Then I ask myself why, and I realize that I was upset because of this or that reason, which is irrational.
 They are not correct reasons.
 So when I analyze, when I deconstruct, I see the situation in a completely different way, which is far more rational, and then I am not so upset.
 And I train myself in meditation to not be so irrational, so that in daily life I am also not going to be so irrational.